RACV Logo

 Day 1: Venice

 Buongiorno!
 Welcome to Italy.
 Your adventure begins in the floating city of Venice.
-You’ll be collected from the airport and transferred to your hotel by car and water taxi, where you’ll meet your leader and fellow travellers for a welcome meeting at 6 pm.
+You’ll be collected from the airport and transferred to your hotel by car and water taxi.
+You’ll meet your leader and fellow travellers at a welcome meeting at 6 pm.
 If you arrive early, there’s plenty to explore among the bridges, towers, piazzas, canals, churches and gondolas – practically unchanged for 600 years.
-Maybe walk to St Mark's Square and the Basilica, Doges’ Palace, Accademia Bridge and the Bridge of Sighs.
+Maybe walk to St Mark’s Square and the Basilica, Doges’ Palace, Accademia Bridge and the Bridge of Sighs.
 After the meeting tonight, join your leader and group for a welcome dinner at a local restaurant.
 Venice is famous for seafood and fresh Veneto vegetables – perhaps try some fritto misto (a mix of fried seafood) or risotto with asparagus.

-Day 3: Lake Bohinj / Bled
+Day 3: Bled

 This morning you’ll drive through the misty Sava Bohinjka Valley to beautiful Lake Bohinj – the largest permanent natural lake in Slovenia.
 Take a cable car to the top of Mt Vogel, where you’ll be greeted by views of evergreen woods sloping down the mountains to blue waters.
 Take some time to enjoy the area before returning to Bled – renowned for its mild, healing climate and thermal lake water.
-Have lunch at a local restaurant, then take a Pletna boat ride (a wooden, awning-covered boat rowed by a special oarsman) to the island on Lake Bled and climb up the 99 steps to St Mary's Church.
+Have lunch at a local restaurant, then take a pletna boat ride (a wooden, awning-covered boat rowed by a special oarsman) to the island on Lake Bled and climb up the 99 steps to St Mary’s Church.
 Enjoy a free evening where you can seek out the famous Bled cream cake (nearly every cafe and cake shop in town claims that theirs is the best).

-Day 5: Plitvice
+Day 5: Plitvice Lakes National Park

 Day 7: Zadar

-Day 8: Sibenik / Split
+Day 8: Zadar to Split

 Day 9: Split